How are Dataverse for Teams and Dataverse different?

 Because collaboration in Teams happens with people inside and outside your organization, the security model needed to support this is easy to use.
 In Dataverse for Teams, access is preconfigured with a security role based on membership type such as owners, members, or guests.

 Because Dataverse isn't specific to the Teams environment, it delivers more options for admin and user roles.
-It also includes a number of additional security capabilities such as customer-managed keys, field-level security, hierarchical security, sharing, and support for legacy authentication.
+It also includes many other security capabilities such as customer-managed keys, field-level security, hierarchical security, sharing, and support for legacy authentication.

 Because Dataverse for Teams environments are specific to a team, they only contain one business unit.